hongkim25/TLTP/README.md

 __The Life Transition Project: 1 August 2025 - 30 April 2026 (39 Weeks, 273 days)__

 __WEEK 21__ <br>
+21 DEC 2025 - Woke up at 5:50.
+Completed Spring MVP 1 course (completed 72 out of 72 lectures), continued Neetcode 150 (Valid Sudoku; total 54 out of 150 problems solved), talked to Gemini/Claude/ChatGPT, practiced Java on Datacamp, practiced Python on Brilliant, and practiced Spanish on Babbel/Duolingo.

 20 DEC 2025 - Woke up at 5:50.
 Continued Spring MVP 1 course (completed 50 out of 72 lectures), continued Neetcode 150 (Product of Array Except Self; total 53 out of 150 problems solved), had an initial branstorming session for the bakery app, talked to Gemini/Claude/ChatGPT, practiced Java on Datacamp, practiced Python on Brilliant, and practiced Spanish on Babbel/Duolingo.

 19 DEC 2025 - Woke up at 6:30.
 Continued Spring MVP 1 course (completed 40 out of 72 lectures), continued Neetcode 150 (Encoding and decoding; total 52 out of 150 problems solved), continued Neetcode DS&A for beginners (Binary Search: search array), talked to Gemini/Claude/ChatGPT, practiced Java on Datacamp, practiced Python on Brilliant, and practiced Spanish on Babbel/Duolingo.